 “We’ve really gotten to grow with them, from two employees to two hundred,” commented Ed Yates Jr., vice president of the agency.
 According to Yates, Valley holds itself to an even higher standard than most when it comes to workplace safety.
 He’s seen them go to great lengths to ensure employees with special needs are set up to safely and successfully perform their jobs.
 For example, they might need to provide specialized safeguards or customized tools based on the individual.
 “It’s been great to see the inclusion and sense of purpose they’ve brought to the community through the years,” he reflected.

 Through long-term partnerships built on putting safety first, Valley has found that year after year, a work comp policy with MEM provides the most value for their organization.
 According to Guyre, most sheltered workshops have work comp insurance through a mutual that’s specific to their type of workplace.
 However, Valley has stuck with MEM for all 25 years and has no plans to switch carriers.
 “Over the last five years, our premium has gone down every single year,” Guyre shared.
-Valley regularly earns a safety dividend from MEM.
-Their low number of work comp claims has also lowered their e-mod, contributing to premium well below the industry average.
+Valley’s low number of work comp claims has lowered their e-mod, contributing to premium well below the industry average.

 Keeping safety top of mind